The Act of Rededication

 Do you continue to believe the doctrines of the Christian faith as this Church has received them?

-Do you continue to accept the discipline of this Church, working together with your brothers and sisters in the church?
+Do you continue to accept the discipline of this Church, working together with all God's Beloved people in the church?

 Will you continue to be faithful in worship, in prayer, in the reading of the Holy Scriptures and in those studies which will equip you for ministry?